JackJohnHardy/jackjohnhardy.github.io/docs/website.md

 ---

-To check this first version worked I used `$ mkdocs serve` to locally host a version of the site to check everything looked and worked as I expected, and after fixing some small syntax errors in the yml file it was ready to be published to a repository
+To check this first version worked I used `$ mkdocs serve` to locally host a version of the site to check everything looked and worked as I expected, and after fixing some small syntax errors in the yml file it was ready to be published to a repository.
 ![mkdocs_serve](img/mkdocs_serve.png)

 ---

 ## Creating a Repository
-For this project I created a new GitHub account using my work email, under this new work account I created a new repository jackjohnhardy.github.io to follow the GitHub Pages naming convention.
+For this project I created a new GitHub account using my work email.
+Under this new work account I created a new repository jackjohnhardy.github.io to follow the GitHub Pages naming convention.
 I then configired GitHub Desktop so I could make my initial commit to the main branch.
 ![initial_commit](img/initial_commit.png)